Please visit the Rice University Travel Registration website to complete your registration.

-Rice University requires all students participating in our study abroad programs register their travel prior to departure and while abroad (so please do this now while abroad if you have not already done so!) using the International SOS Travel Locator service link located on the International SOS website.
+Rice University requires all students participating in our study abroad programs to register their travel with International SOS prior to departure and while abroad.
 It is requested that you keep your trips up-to-date, including weekend trips by air or rail, so International SOS and Rice University can locate you in the event of an emergency.
 This also enables International SOS to send you important messages about medical and security concerns in your present location with suggestions on actions you should take.
+International SOS is an important and valuable resource provided to all students studying abroad through Rice University.

 Remember when you are traveling to always carry your International SOS membership card with you.
 It contains the Rice University’s membership number 11BYSG000011 and phone numbers to International SOS alarm centers.

-To learn more about Rice International SOS resources visit the Rice Risk Management website at Rice International SOS.
+To learn more about Rice International SOS resources visit the Rice Risk Management website.

 Embassies exist to provide assistance to their citizens while abroad, including providing information about social and political events, health and safety concerns, and educational and cultural affairs.

-We recommend that all students travelling abroad register with the embassy or local consulate of their home countries so they will be aware of your presence and be able to assist you should an emergency arise.
-Should you encounter serious social, political, health, or economic problems, the embassy and/or consulate can usually offer limited assistance (for example, contacting family in the event of emergency or serious illness, replacing a lost or stolen passport, trying to ensure that you are treated humanely under international conventions).
+We recommend that all students travelling abroad register with their home country embassy or consulate in the destination of travel.
+That way, they will be aware of your presence and be able to assist you should an emergency arise.
+Should you encounter serious social, political, health, or economic problems, the embassy and/or consulate can usually offer limited assistance (e.g., contacting family in the event of emergency or serious illness, replacing a lost or stolen passport, trying to ensure that you are treated humanely under international conventions).
+Embassies and consulates cannot act as travel agencies, lend money, cash personal checks, arrange free medical service or legal advice, provide bail or get you out of jail, act as couriers or interpreters, search for missing luggage, or settle disputes with local authorities.
 Non-U.S. citizens should check with their embassy or consulate in the U.S. to find out what services will be available to them while abroad.

 U.S. citizens can register with the U.S. embassy or consulate in their host country through the Department of State’s secure online travel registration system.
 This registration service allows you to update your contact information at any time.
 The site also provides up-to-date travel information customized to your itinerary.
 The data you provide is accessible only by cleared personnel in embassies, consulates, and the Department of State, and releasable only with your permission under the provisions of the Privacy Act.

-The U.S. State Department provides information on medical, financial, and legal problems while abroad (you can also call 888/407-4747).
-The U.S. Department of State website also has useful information about travel and residence abroad.
-"A Safe Trip Abroad" and "Tips for Traveling Abroad" may be of particular interest.
+The U.S. State Department provides information on medical, financial, and legal problems, as well as useful information about travel and residence abroad.